 The BID now partners with the Horticultural Society of New York to provide plantings,

 and other related horticultural services in our plazas.
-Watering at Venditti Square, Catalpa Ave Planting Area & 71st Avenue Plaza as well as daily maintenance of the 71st Avenue Plaza (set-up/break down of chairs, tables etc.) is provided by StreetPlus, Inc.
+Watering at Venditti Square, Catalpa Ave Planting Area & 71st Avenue Plaza as well as daily cleaning and sweeping of the 71st Avenue Plaza (set-up/break down of chairs, tables etc.) is provided by StreetPlus, Inc.

-The Ridgewood Property Owners and Civic Association and the New York Horticultural Society along with the Myrtle Avenue Business Improvement District collaborated in planting 500 daffodil bulbs (in addition to the 1,000 previously planted) at Venditti Square and the planting area at Catalpa & Myrtle Avenues.
+In prior years, the Ridgewood Property Owners and Civic Association and the New York Horticultural Society along with the Myrtle Avenue Business Improvement District collaborated in planting over 1,500 daffodil bulbs at Venditti Square and the planting area at Catalpa & Myrtle Avenues.
 The daffodil bulbs were donated by New Yorkers for Parks; a citywide independent organization championing quality parks and open spaces for all New Yorkers in all neighborhoods.